turingschool-examples/legacy_adopt_dont_shop/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Adopt Don't Shop is a pet adoption Platform that allows users to apply and adopt pets.
-Admins can approve or reject applications and see statistics for the Shelters, Pets, and Applications in the system.
+[Adopt Don't Shop](https://fathomless-inlet-21274.herokuapp.com/) is a module 2 solo project for Turing School of Software & Design's Back-End Engineering (BEE) program.
+Users are able to apply to adopt pets, and Admins cab either approve or reject applications and see statistics for the shelters, pets, and applications in the system.

-This project coveres the following topics:
-- CRUD functionality
-- Many-to-many data models
-- Model validations
-- ActiveRecord queries
-- Raw SQL queries
-- View Partials
-- RSpec within blocks
-- Heroku depoloyment
+### Skills Developed by Project
+* Built out CRUD functionality for a many to many relationship
+* Used ActiveRecord to write queries that join multiple tables of data together
+* Used MVC to organize code effectively, limiting the amount of logic included in views and controllers
+* Validation of models sad path handling
+* Use of flash messages to give feedback to the user
+* Use of partials in views
+* Use of `within` blocks in tests
+* Deployment of application to Heroku

 <!-- BUILT WITH -->
 ## Built With